infinit/memo/website/templates/pages/docs/src/markdown/reference.md

   --push-user            Push the user to the Hub
   -p [ --push ]          Alias for --push-user
-  --email arg            Valid email address (mandatory when using --push-user) --fullname arg         User's fullname (optional) --full                 Include private key in order to facilitate device
+  --email arg            Valid email address (mandatory when using --push-user) --fullname arg         Fullname of user (optional) --full                 Include private key in order to facilitate device
                          pairing and fetching lost keys --password arg         Password to authenticate with the Hub.
 Used with